 The Challenge of Timing

 Ezekiel 38 contains the first direct reference to Gog from the land of Magog.
-Ezekiel 38:1-7 mentions several nations that will join Gog in an invasion of the land of Israel and the mountains of Israel:
+Ezekiel 38:1-7 lists the nations that’ll join Gog in an invasion of Israel:

 “(1) And the word of the LORD came unto me, saying, (2) Son of man, set thy face against Gog, the land of Magog, the chief prince of Meshech and Tubal, and prophesy against him, (3) And say, Thus saith the Lord GOD; Behold, I am against thee, O Gog, the chief prince of Meshech and Tubal: (4) And I will turn thee back, and put hooks into thy jaws, and I will bring thee forth, and all thine army, horses and horsemen, all of them clothed with all sorts of armour, even a great company with bucklers and shields, all of them handling swords: (5) Persia, Ethiopia, and Libya with them; all of them with shield and helmet: (6) Gomer, and all his bands; the house of Togarmah of the north quarters, and all his bands: and many people with thee.
 (7) Be thou prepared, and prepare for thyself, thou, and all thy company that are assembled unto thee, and be thou a guard unto them.”
 (Ezekiel 38:1-7)

-The modern day locations of these nations is not a focus of this article nor is the identity of Gog, so I will refrain from mentioning who I believe Gog represents and refrain from mentioning who I believe will join Gog’s invasion.
+The modern day locations of these nations is not a focus of this article nor is the identity of Gog.
+We are trying to find the timing of Gog’s invasion.
+Let’s continue.

 Ezekiel 38:8-18: Israel Before Gog Invades

-Ezekiel 38:8-18 describe the inhabitants of the land of Israel and the mountains of Israel experiencing great peace and prosperity at the time when Gog invades.
+Ezekiel 38:8-18 describe the inhabitants of the land of Israel and the mountains of Israel enjoying great peace and prosperity when Gog invades.

 “(8) After many days thou shalt be visited: in the latter years thou shalt come into the land that is brought back from the sword, and is gathered out of many people, against the mountains of Israel, which have been always waste: but it is brought forth out of the nations, and they shall dwell safely all of them.
 (9) Thou shalt ascend and come like a storm, thou shalt be like a cloud to cover the land, thou, and all thy bands, and many people with thee.
 (10) Thus saith the Lord GOD; It shall also come to pass, that at the same time shall things come into thy mind, and thou shalt think an evil thought: (11) And thou shalt say, I will go up to the land of unwalled villages; I will go to them that are at rest, that dwell safely, all of them dwelling without walls, and having neither bars nor gates, (12) To take a spoil, and to take a prey; to turn thine hand upon the desolate places that are now inhabited, and upon the people that are gathered out of the nations, which have gotten cattle and goods, that dwell in the midst of the land.
 (13) Sheba, and Dedan, and the merchants of Tarshish, with all the young lions thereof, shall say unto thee, Art thou come to take a spoil? hast thou gathered thy company to take a prey? to carry away silver and gold, to take away cattle and goods, to take a great spoil?”
 (Ezekiel 38:8-13)